 This is a 3D image of the inside of the mouth to identify issues in the bone structure, such as tumors or fractures.
 They also help evaluate bone strength for the placement of dental implants and difficult extractions.

 Cone Beam CT scans provide high quality 3D images of the soft tissue, nerves, and bone.
 This type of imaging acts as a guide for dental implant placement, as well as can detect any complications in the gums, tooth root, and jaws.

 Dental x-rays are typically performed during the initial exam.
 Depending on the issues or severity of the case, different types of images will be ordered in order to ensure a proper diagnosis.
 Combining both types of imaging, intraoral and extraoral, provides specialists with a comprehensive report on the current state of the patient’s mouth.

-The potential physical and environmental impacts of traditional film x-rays have long been the source of debate in every area of the health field.
-Unlike traditional film x-rays, our digital method reduces radiation exposure by up to 90%, making digital radiography the fastest, safest, and most precise type of imaging available.
-Due to the very minimal levels of radiation being exposed, the risk of potential harmful effects are very small.
+Unlike traditional film x-rays, our digital method reduces radiation exposure by 90%, making digital radiography the fastest, safest, and most precise type of imaging available.
+Due to the very minimal levels of radiation being exposed, the risk of potentially harmful effects is very small.
 Dental x-ray techniques are designed to limit the body’s exposure to radiation and several precautionary methods are taken to ensure your safety and comfort.
-When performed with the proper precautionary techniques, there is very little cause for concern.
-With the use of digital dental x-rays, we’ve eliminated most of these concerns, and provided the benefits: